 I’m gonna go with ‘no’ on that one.
 And how about this question: If the Girl Scouts came a callin’ without cookies, would you make a donation?
 I think I know the answer to that one, too.

 You see, for decades, we’ve all been trained.
 Make a donation and get a box of cookies.
 This is unhealthy.
 And I’m not just talking about the sweets.
+It might just be better for the company to fund raise the haloxyl skin care product.

 They have trained us all into believing that people won’t give to causes unless there are treats.